DRisdon/text-adventure/README.md

 *combat:*
 When you make a choice that has you fighting (they will say [combat] next to them), your damage will be compared to the enemy's health.
 If you can't defeat them in 1 hit, you will take damage for every hit it takes you to win.
 If your health hits 0, you lose.

+**TECH AND APPROACH**

+This game primarily makes use of JQuery for DOM manipulation.
+Everything else is vanilla JavaScript, CSS and HTML.
+All images were hand-drawn.

+The game is set up in an object-oriented manner.
+There are objects for the player, each possible scene and all of their possible choices, enemies, items, and NPC's.
+The player has methods for acquiring items, fighting, and rendering, based on new items and stats.
+The scenes have a property linked to all of the possible choices that can be made at the time.
+The actual changing of scenes happens in a global `nextScene()` function, which eventually calls the `render()` functions of the player and scene.

+Combat is calculated based on player health and damage versus enemy health and damage.
+If the player fails to win a battle in 1 turn, the enemy will deal a random portion of their damage stat for every turn they are still alive.

 **SETUP FOR OTHER STORIES**

 This game is designed to take any story input you may desire, as long as it fits the template.